Azure/azure-quickstart-templates/CONTRIBUTING.md

 This is a repo that contains all the currently available Azure Resource Manager templates contributed by the community.
 These templates are indexed on Azure.com and available to view here http://azure.microsoft.com/en-us/documentation/templates/

 To make sure your template is added to Azure.com index, please follow these guidelines.
-Any templates that are out of compliance will be added to the **blacklist.json** file and not be indexed on Azure.com
+Any templates that are out of compliance will be added to the **blacklist** and not be indexed on Azure.com

 1. Every template must be contained in its own **folder**.
 Name this folder something that describes what your template does.
 Usually this naming pattern looks like **appName-osName**
 2. The template file must be named **azuredeploy.json**